-This report is an updated and revised version of a private company report completed for Rockex by WGM dated May 26, 2008 titled: "Technical Report On The Western Lake St. Joseph Iron Ore Project, Ontario, Canada For Rockex Limited" by Richard Risto, P.Geo. and H.E.
-(Buzz) Neal, P.Eng.
+This report is an updated and revised version of a report completed for Rockex by WGM dated September 24, 2010 titled: "Updated Technical Report On The Western Lake St. Joseph Iron Ore Project, Ontario, Canada For Rockex Limited" by Richard Risto, P.Geo. and G. Ross MacFarlane., P.Eng.
 Much of the material used to prepare this report has been provided by Rockex.
 This data was collected mainly from Ontario Ministry of Northern Development and Mines ("MNDM") files and Algoma's project files acquired by Rockex from Essar.
-These files amounted to thousands of documents contain historic reports and maps concerning the Property.
+These files amounted to thousands of documents and contain historic reports and maps concerning the Property.
 WGM reviewed the documents available, and corroborated a number of details concerning the Property and deposit geology.